Table of Contents

 For example, you can see how the “Gold Plan” is at the top and the “Bronze Plan” is at the bottom:

-With the Multiple Subscriptions per User add-on in the Pro version of Paid Member Subscriptions Pro, you can create multiple subscription tiers and also let users subscribe to multiple plans at the same time.
+With the Multiple Subscriptions per User add-on available with Paid Member Subscriptions Pro, you can create multiple subscription tiers and also let users subscribe to multiple plans at the same time.

 4. Restrict Access to Your Content